Pi-0r-Tau/EPI-LENS/README.md

 EPI-LENS is a browser extension designed to analyse video content for potentially harmful photosensitive triggers in real-time.
 Designed for use in empirical research, accessibility auditing and machine learning dataset generation.

 Extracts temporal, spatial and spectral metrics from video content and exports data as CSV and JSON.

+Think of it like PEAT (Photosensitive Epilepsy Analysis Tool) but open source, vanilla JS and a browser extension.

 ![image](https://github.com/user-attachments/assets/d28a2e03-6688-4b6c-90e9-3cf494bdebc1)